 It just gets better...

 Don't you love this lady's story!
-And the blessings she received for her hospitality just kept on producing results long after she and the prophet went their separate ways.
+And her hospitality kept on producing results long after she and the prophet went their separate ways.
 I won't spoil the ending for you, but you can read it for yourself in 2 Kings 8:1-6.